 Rather than anarchy or a free-for-all, holacracy is governed by a constitution.
 And though there are no managers per se, employees take on multiple roles, including leadership responsibilities relative to their capabilities.
 Holacracy empowers employees and allows business to “fail fast,” but it has several drawbacks, such as incessant meetings to allocate responsibilities.

 Holacracy has been adopted in part by several well-known tech companies with varying degrees of success.
 The primary example of full-blown holacracy adoption is Zappos, the Amazon-owned shoe company.
 Online publishing company Medium began as a holacracy, only to abandon it three years later.

-It’s possible that holacracy is currently in what Gartner’s Hype Cycle refers to as the “trough of disillusionment” wherein the initial holacracy hype of 2015-16 has given way to disappointment.
-From here, it either begins to enter the hype-free “slope of enlightenment” where true adoption of more formalized ideas begins to take hold-or it becomes just another failed management fad.
+It’s possible that holacracy is currently in what Gartner’s Hype Cycle refers to as the “trough of disillusionment” wherein the initial holacracy hype has given way to disappointment.
+From here, it either begins to enter the hype-free “slope of enlightenment” where true adoption of more formalized ideas begins to take hold—or it becomes just another failed management fad.

 A better bet is Agile, which began as a method of improving the efficiency of software development through collaboration, iterative problem solving, and continuous improvement.

 However, in recent years, Agile has moved beyond software development to become a general guiding philosophy.
 Agile practices are maturing and its principles are permeating everything from the boardroom to workplace design.

 Twenty years ago, the Agile manifesto set forth four values, the primary of which was “individuals and interactions over processes and tools.”
 This value will only become more crucial for businesses that must adapt to rapidly evolving technology and the business opportunities that await.